benjamingarzon/SeqLearn/README.md

 ```

 ## Windows
-Run the script Installation.bat and follow the instructions.
+Run the script Install.bat and follow the instructions.
-It will create shortcuts called SequencePractice.bat and SequencePracticeDemo.bat in your desktop directory that will run the program and a demo, respectively.
+It will create shortcuts in your desktop directory:

+SequencePractice.bat: runs the program
+SeqLearnUtils\SequencePracticeDemo.bat: runs the demo
+SeqLearnUtils\UploadData.bat: synchronizes with the database, in case the practice was done off line.
+SeqLearnUtils\SequencePracticeSession.bat: runs the program, asking for the session first

+# Database
-# Database connections
+## Database connections
 To allow connections to the remote database, after installation save the private key inside the db directory in a file called 'db/id_rsa'.
 Make sure that the subject has been created in the database.
 Configure database parameters in a file 'db/db_config.json':